-6. In the meantime, add I tbsp. of olive oil to the same Dutch oven that had been cooking the stew earlier, heat over medium heat, and sauté the sliced bacon until browned.
-Remove & set aside.
+6. In the meantime, add I tbsp. of olive oil to the same Dutch oven that had been cooking the stew earlier, heat over medium heat, and sauté the sliced bacon until the fat starts to render.

-7. Add 1thinly sliced onion and sauté until browned.
-Add the reserved bacon back to the pan, stir, and add the mushrooms.
-Continue cooking (covered, and adding extra olive oil, as needed), until the mushrooms are nicely browned.
+7. Add 1thinly sliced onion to the bacon and sauté until browned.
+Add the mushrooms and continue cooking (add extra olive oil, if needed), until the mushrooms are nicely browned.
 Add 1/4 cup of water to the bacon-onion-mushroom mixture to deglaze.

 9. Great served as-is or with mashed potatoes.
 The Chinese in me thinks this with be awesome with rice - heh, heh!